RedHatInsights/platform-mq/README.md

-Containers determined to have failed (via the included health check endpoints) will be scaled/restarted by OpenShift and the default three-node Kafka cluster offers additional resiliance for failure/error scenarios.
+Containers determined to have failed (via the included health check endpoints) will be scaled/restarted by OpenShift and the default three-node Kafka cluster offers additional resilience for failure/error scenarios.

 ## Getting Started